scalapb/ScalaPB/docs/src/main/markdown/validation.md

 };
 ```

-### Referencing rules values
+### Using with refined

+As explained in ["referencing rule values"](transformations#referencing-rules-values), it is possible
-It is possible to reference values in the rules and use them
+to reference field descriptor values in the `set` part of field transformation.
-on the `set` part.
-Whenever there is a singular string field  in Scala options, the preprocessor would replace tokens in the format `$(p)` with the value of the field's option at the path `p`, relative to the
-`FieldDescriptorProto` of the field.
-To reference extension fields, wrap the extension full name in brackets (`[]`).
-For example, `$(options.[validate.rules].int32.gt)` would be substituted with the value of that option on the field.
-If the option is not set on the field, a default value will be replaced (0 for numeric types, empty string, and so on).

-The paths that are referenced don't have to appear on the `when` pattern.
-While referencing rule values is useful when the matching mode is `PRESENCE`, it is supported to reference rule values in all matching modes.

-A possible application for this is in conjunction with [refined types](https://github.com/fthomas/refined).
-For example, you can define the following field transformations:
+A use case for this is with [refined types](https://github.com/fthomas/refined).
+For example, you can
+ define the following field transformations:

 ```protobuf
 syntax = "proto3";